 Mehmed's father, Murad II's reign, was embroiled in conflict from its onset, both domestic and foreign.
-During the start of his reign, Murad fought in a war of succession against one of his brothers, who, with the support of the Byzantines and other Balkan Christian states, led a revolt in the European part of Ottoman territory.
+During the start of his reign, Murad fought in a war of succession against one of his brothers, who, with the support of the Byzantine Empire (Eastern Roman Empire) and other Balkan Christian states, led a revolt in the European part of Ottoman territory.
 After crushing the uprising, he fought wars against Turkic states such as the Karamanids to the east, and the various European powers such as the Venetians, Hungarians, and crusaders in the west.
 These prolonged conflicts, along with the death of his favorite son Alaeddin (d. c.
 1444 CE) took a toll on Murad, and he decided to retire in Bursa in 1444 CE and relinquished the throne to Mehmed, who was 12 years old at the time.

-The rivals of the Ottomans and various domestic factions saw the reign of the young Mehmed as an opportunity to further their interests.
+The rivals of the Ottomans and various domestic factions saw the reign of the child sultan Mehmed as an opportunity to further their interests.
 In 1444 CE, Pope Eugene IV (r.
 1431-1447 CE) began mustering forces for a new crusade after absolving a previous peace treaty with Murad.
 Meanwhile, the Despots of Morea, rulers of a small Byzantine territory in Southern Greece, began incursions into Ottoman Thessaly.
 These events led to a crisis within the inner circles of high-ranking Ottoman officials.
 Convinced by the influential grand vizier Halil Çandarlı (d.
 1453 CE) and a letter from Mehmed himself, Murad returned to the throne to deal with the threat.

 The crusaders led by the Polish King Wladislaus III (r.
 1434-1444 CE) and Murad's forces clashed at the Battle of Varna in 1444 CE, which ended in a decisive victory for the Ottomans.
 During this time, Mehmed retreated to his studies under his tutors Zaganos Pasha (d.
 1462 CE) and Shahabuddin Shahin Pasha.
 In 1451 CE Murad II died, leaving the throne to Mehmed in his will.
 Shortly after this, Mehmed set his eyes on the biggest prize in the region, the city of Constantinople.